 - Various negative keywords (keywords that were not relevant) to remove the noise: download, downloads, movie, video, mp3

-What we’re left with are very relevant keywords for your business that have a high average monthly search and a very low bids.
-This is exactly what you should target with your SEO Strategy.
+What we’re left with are very relevant keywords for your business that have a high average monthly search and very low bids.
+This is exactly what you should target with your SEO strategy.

 The product category search of Keyword planner is a great way to find “untapped” niches.
 Just select the product category that your product fits in, or you can select a category similar to yours, that you believe it holds some potential customers and begin the analysis.

 We continue with the online music streaming example and select the “Music Streams & Downloads” product category.